 The Ministry of Justice takes the lead on burial ground matters in England and has produced guidance to help burial authorities adopt sensible and proportionate approaches to manage the overall low risk presented by memorials.
 It has also published a number of FAQs to address queries about the guidance.

 The sensible risk-based approach set out in the Ministry of Justice guidance is also relevant to burial authorities across Scotland and Wales.
 However, specific queries should be directed to the Scottish Government or the Welsh Government as appropriate.

 Social landlords should ensure that their undertaking does not put tenants at risk.
 However, as the law stands, this responsibility does not extend to a positive duty to disclose the location of asbestos to tenants.
 That said, social landlords should record the location of any asbestos and also make it safe by sealing it.

 Disclosure is ultimately a matter for landlords’ own internal policy.
 But they should be working with tenants to agree their programme of work, and therefore local decisions on how to handle asbestos should take tenants’ views into account.

 In England and Wales, specific requirements for standards in dwellings are contained in the relevant Housing Act and associated legislation, including the Housing Health and Safety Rating System Regulations, which specifically deal with health and safety risks and poor conditions.
 Local authorities are responsible for enforcing this legislation.

-Further information about the legislation can be obtained from the Department for Communities and Local Government in England - see Communities and Local Government Housing health and safety, or the Welsh Assembly Government - see Welsh Assembly Government Housing.
+Further information about the legislation can be obtained from the Department for Communities and Local Government in England - see Communities and Local Government Housing health and safety, or the Welsh Government - see Welsh Government Housing.